 - Screening Hotline 252-399-7068

-- Effective March 11, Wilson Medical Center has implemented a screening hotline for those who are concerned about being exposed to COVID-19 or are experiencing mild symptoms (respiratory illness, fever, etc.).
+- Wilson Medical Center has a screening hotline for those who are concerned about being exposed to COVID-19 or are experiencing mild symptoms (respiratory illness, fever, etc.).
 The hotline is in place to provide education and encourage people to stay home if they are sick in order to prevent the further spread of illness.
 The hotline will be available Monday through Friday, 8 am - 5 pm.